An Interventionist Approach to Mediation Analysis: Interventionist Theory Of Mediation

 \subsubsection{Example: The River Blindness Studies}

 Returning to the River Blindness study, note that intervening to set $s=1$ and $a=0$ gives $Y(s=1,a=0) = Y(a=1,M(a=0))$ as random variables.
-Hence the $PDE$ is identified from data in a four arm $(A,S)$ trial.\footnote{Recall that in $Y(s=1,a=0)$, $A$ is serving as `$N$'; see Figure \ref{fig:amyno}(e) and Footnote \ref{foot:detectable}.} It is not identified from data on $A$, $M$, $Y$ because $M\leftrightarrow Y$ forms a `recanting district,' as defined in \cite{shpitser13cogsci}.
-Note that had the $PDE$ been not identified due to a recanting witness, i.e.~$A$ and $S$ having a common child, then additional interventions on the variables in the graph would not have led to identification.
-Finally we note that, owing to the context specific conditional independences in this example, the distribution $p(Y(n\!=\!1,o\!=\!0))$, which occurs in the Total Direct Effect is identified given data from the two arms $p(Y(n\!=\!x,s\!=\!x))$, $x\in \{0,1\}$ and hence also from $p(A,M,Y)$; see Appendix \S\ref{subsec:pde-not-identified-river-blindness}.
+Hence the PDE is identified from data in a four arm $(A,S)$ trial.\footnote{Recall that in $Y(s=1,a=0)$, $A$ is serving as `$N$'; see Figure \ref{fig:amyno}(e) and Footnote { \ref{foot:detectable}}.} It is not identified from data on $A$, $M$, $Y$ because $M\leftrightarrow Y$ forms a ``recanting district,'' as defined in \citep{shpitser13cogsci}.
+Note that had the identification of the PDE failed due to a recanting witness, that is, $A$ and $S$ having a common child, then additional interventions on the variables in the graph would not have led to identification.
+Finally we note that, owing to the context specific conditional independences in this example, the distribution $p(Y(s\!=\!1,a\!=\!0)) = {p(Y(a = 0, M(a=1)))}$, which occurs in the {t}otal {d}irect {e}ffect is identified given data from the two arms $p(Y(s\!=\!x,a\!=\!x))$, $x\in \{0,1\}$ by the formula given in (\ref{eqn:determinism}), and hence also from $p(A,M,Y)$; see Appendix Section~\ref{subsec:pde-not-identified-river-blindness}.

-\subsubsection{Counterfactuals related to the DAG in Figure \ref{fig:amyl}(a)}
+\subsubsection{Counterfactuals Related To The DAG In Figure~ \ref{fig:amyl}~(a)}

-Recall that $E[Y(n\!=\!0,o\!=\!1)]$ is identified under the FFRCISTG models associated with the graphs in Figure \ref{fig:anomlpath}(a) and (b), but not (c).
+Recall that $E[Y(n\!=\!0,o\!=\!1)]$ is identified under the FFRCISTG models associated with the graphs in Figures~\ref{fig:anomlpath}~(a) and (b), but not (c).

-Let $Y(a,l,m)$, $M(a,l)$ and $L(a)$ denote the one-step-ahead counterfactuals associated with the graph in Figure \ref{fig:amyl}(a).
-It follows from the deterministic counterfactual relation $N\left( a\right) =O\left( a\right)=a$ and the NPSEM associated with Fig. \ref{fig:amyl} (a), and its associated expanded graph ${\cal G}^{\text{ex}}$ in Figure \ref{fig:anomlpath} (a) that the random variable
+Let $Y(a,l,m)$, $M(a,l)$ and $L(a)$ denote the one-step-ahead counterfactuals associated with the graph in Figure~\ref{fig:amyl}~(a).
+It follows from the deterministic counterfactual relation $N\left( a\right) =O\left( a\right)=a$ and the NPSEM associated with Fig.~\ref{fig:amyl}~(a), and its associated expanded graph ${\cal G}^{\text{ex}}$ in Figure~\ref{fig:anomlpath}~(a) that the random variable

-associated with the NPSEM in Figure \ref{fig:anomlpath}(a) can be written in terms of the counterfactuals associated with the graph in Figure \ref {fig:amyl}(a) as the cross-world counterfactual
+associated with the NPSEM in Figure~\ref{fig:anomlpath}~(a) can be written in terms of the counterfactuals associated with the graph in Figure~\ref {fig:amyl}~(a) as the cross-world counterfactual